 - An understanding of modern events, trends and public expectations.

 - The onboarding of new technologies and working techniques within the public sector.

 - An emphasis on building trust and creating a transparent public sector environment that champions knowledge sharing as standard.

 - Creating new policies from the perspective of users.

 - Create the opportunity to upskill as a standard practice.

 - Be realistic and honest about hopes, accomplishments and failures.

-To explore more about what public sector professionals can learn and onboard to foster innovation in the public sector, join us on October 12th for GovTech 2021, a virtual summit dedicated to implementing emerging technologies in the public sector.
+To explore more about what public sector professionals can learn and onboard to foster innovation in the public sector, join us on 8-9th May at the Excel in London for DigiGov 2024.

-To find out more about this event or register your interest, click the link below.
+To find out more about this event or register your place, click here.